adobe/spectrum-web-components/packages/overlay/README.md

 </style>
 ```

 Properly managed `z-index` values will support working around this issue while browsers work to adopt the `popover` attribute.
-In this demo, you can easily achieve the same output but sharing one `z-index` between the various pieces of content, removing `z-index` values altogether, or raising the `.complex-layered-holder` element to a higher `z-index` than the `.complex-layered-blocker` element.
+In this demo, you can achieve the same output by sharing one `z-index` between the various pieces of content, removing `z-index` values altogether, or raising the `.complex-layered-holder` element to a higher `z-index` than the `.complex-layered-blocker` element.

 ### Contained

-[CSS Containment](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) allows a developer direct control over how the internals of one element affects the paint and layout of the internals of other elements on the same page.
+[CSS Containment](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) gives a developer direct control over how the internals of one element affect the paint and layout of the internals of other elements on the same page.
 While leveraging some of its values can offer performance gains, they can interrupt the delivery of your overlaid content.

 ```html
 <div class="contained-demo">